lsterzinger/pyrams/docs/index.rst

 RAMSlibs Home
 ====================================
 Welcome to the home of RAMSlibs!
 This collection of tools was created by Lucas Sterzinger (lsterzinger@ucdavis.edu) to ease the process of working with `RAMS <https://vandenheever.atmos.colostate.edu/vdhpage/rams.php>`_ model output.

+Check out the `code on GitHub! <https://github.com/lsterzinger/ramslibs>`_

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   api/index
    fixdims
-   api/index